Gwen Stacy: Early history

-In her initial appearances, Peter Parker met Gwen while both were studying as undergraduates at Empire State University, but with Aunt May in the hospital, Peter was troubled and ignored her advances.
+In her initial appearances, Peter Parker met Gwen while both are studying as undergraduates at Empire State University, but with Aunt May in the hospital, Peter was troubled and ignores her advances.
 She dated both Flash Thompson and Harry Osborn to make Peter jealous.
-Gradually, however, a romance developed; Gwen, a science major, appreciated Peter's intellect.
-Their relationship began almost immediately after Peter stopped going out with Mary Jane Watson, whom he began to see as shallow and self-absorbed.
+Gradually, however, a romance develops; Gwen, a science major, appreciated Peter's intellect.
+Their relationship began almost immediately after Peter stops going out with Mary Jane Watson, whom he begins to see as shallow and self-absorbed.

 Later issues introduced Gwen's father, NYPD Captain George Stacy, as well as her mother Helen Stacy and her uncle Arthur Stacy.
-Though her father was both fond of Peter and supportive of his alter-ego Spider-Man, his death strained Peter's relationship with Gwen after he was killed by falling debris during a battle involving Spider-Man and Doctor Octopus.
+Though her father was both fond of Peter and supportive of his alter-ego Spider-Man, his death strained Peter's relationship with Gwen after he is killed by falling debris during a battle involving Spider-Man and Doctor Octopus.
 Gwen blamed Spider-Man for his death, and left for Europe to cope with her loss.
 She wanted Peter to ask her to marry him and convince her to stay, but his guilt stopped him from proposing.
-Gwen's feelings for Peter eventually prompted her to return to New York, and their relationship was rekindled.
+Gwen's feelings for Peter eventually prompted her to return to New York, and their relationship is rekindled.

 According to Lee, who scripted all of the stories featuring Gwen Stacy up to this point, the original intent was for Gwen Stacy to be Spider-Man's central love interest.
-However, Mary Jane Watson's unexpected popularity with readers after her debut changed the course of the plan as fans liked Mary Jane more and demanded for her to be Peter Parker's main love interest instead, and that "no matter how we [i.e. Lee and his artist/co-plotter collaborators] wrote it, Mary Jane always seemed more interesting!"
+However, Mary Jane Watson's unexpected popularity with readers after her debut changed the course of the plan as fans liked Mary Jane more and demanded she be Peter Parker's main love interest instead, and that "no matter how we [i.e. Lee and his artist/co-plotter collaborators] wrote it, Mary Jane always seemed more interesting!"